12:00pm PT by Rick Porter

 Everyone Is Doing Great: Screening and Q&A of the indie series from former One Tree Hill star James Lafferty.

 Good Trouble: An early look at season two of Freeform's The Fosters spinoff with showrunner Joanna Johnson, star Maia Mitchell and more panelists TBD.

 Dare Me: Pilot screening of the upcoming USA Network series based on Megan Abbott's novel about the cutthroat world of competitive high school cheerleading.
 Followed by a Q&A with showrunners Abbott and Gina Fattore, plus more panelists TBD.

 Sherman's Showcase: Premiere screening of the IFC sketch-comedy series and Q&A with creators Diallo Riddle and Bashir Salahuddin (The Last O.G., Late Night With Jimmy Fallon) and other panelists TBD.

 Alternatino: Screening of the forthcoming Comedy Central sketch series and Q&A with creator and star Arturo Castro.

 Casting Anthologies: A look at the challenges and excitement of casting episodic and season-long anthology series presented by the Casting Society of America.
 Casting directors Sherry Thomas (The Twilight Zone), Rachel Tenner (Fargo), and Carrie Audino (The Terror) are confirmed to attend.

-Individual panelists confirmed for the fest include Hulu executive Beatrice Springborn; Sharp Objects exec producer Jessica Rhoades; Kyle Killen, showrunner of Showtime's upcoming Halo series; and East Los High exec producers Maurico Mota and Katie Elmore Mota; and House of Cards creator and festival regular Beau Willimon.
+Individual panelists confirmed for the fest include Hulu executive Beatrice Springborn; Sharp Objects exec producer Jessica Rhoades; Kyle Killen, showrunner of Showtime's upcoming Halo series; East Los High exec producers Maurico Mota and Katie Elmore Mota; and House of Cards creator and festival regular Beau Willimon.